 First, there’s going to be a lot of heat radiation going on.
 As such, there’s a need for sufficient space on all sides including the top of the woodstove.

-An adequate air supply is also necessary.
+The adequate air supply is also necessary.
 With enough space, this shouldn’t be a problem at all.
 Your wood stove functions effectively within the fireplace.
+It is also essential that you install a thimble to prevent fire outbreak.

 There you go!
 The information provided has focused on a wood stove in the fireplace and how it works.
 As seen, careful consideration should be made by considering the factors outlined above.